garrandall/popular-music-data/tracks/i-ll-be-there-kenny-loggins.md

 Don't let it go
 (Stand your ground)
 (Stand your ground)
-This is the moment for you know, ohh
+This is the moment for you know, oh

 (I'll be there)
 (To hold you in my heart)